apalomo/ddd-fastapi-template/README.md

-# DDD TEMPLATE FAST-API
+# DDD SKELETON FAST-API

-Simple template of a ddd project with api rest (fast-api) and database (postgres) in the infrastructure layer.
+Simple skeleton of a ddd project with api rest (fast-api) and database (postgres) in the infrastructure layer.

 Basic tecnologies:
 * python
+* pdm
 * fastapi
 * postgresql
 * sqlalchemy
-Devops to develoo:
+Devops to develop:
 * pytest
 * pre-commit
 * docker & docker-compose